History of Mali in Timeline

 May 1995: Mali Joins World Trade Organization

-On 31 May 1995, Mali joined the World Trade Organization.
+Mali joined the World Trade Organization on 31 May 1995.

 1996: Reform of Public Enterprises

-During 1988 to 1996, Mali's government largely reformed public enterprises, privatizing, partially privatizing, and liquidating several enterprises.
+During 1988 to 1996, Mali's government largely reformed public enterprises, resulting in sixteen enterprises being privatized, 12 partially privatized, and 20 liquidated.

-In 1997, Alpha Oumar Konaré was re-elected for a second term.
+In 1997, Alpha Oumar Konaré was re-elected for a second term as president of Mali.

 Since 1999, the emergence of gold as Mali's leading export product has helped mitigate some of the negative impact of the cotton and Ivory Coast crises.

-In 2000, it was estimated that 62–65% of the population of Mali had access to safe drinking water.
+In 2000, it was estimated that 62–65% of the population in Mali had access to safe drinking water, and only 69% had access to sanitation services of some kind.

-In 2001, the general government expenditures on health in Mali totaled about US$4 per capita.
+In 2001, general government expenditures on health in Mali totaled about US$4 per capita at an average exchange rate.

 During 2002, 620,000 tons of cotton were produced in Mali.